rzehumat/helsinkiStudentAccommodation/README.md

 ## Private sector
 - [Oy Coordinator Ab Ltd](http://www.coordinator.fi/alivuokrauseng.html) -- some rooms in Lehtisaari
+- [Forenom Hostels](https://www.forenom.com/hostels/) -- 5 hostels in Helsinki metropolitan area available for long-term; also has some apartments, but hostels are more affordable

 ## Unsorted links (Under construction)
 - https://asunnot.oikotie.fi/vuokrattavat-asunnot